 System overview

-Our system here is a website named (Visionalyst), it is a website that analyzes the data of a certain word the user is searching for and give him results in a shape of some charts, categorized about specific thing about it
+The proposed system is a website named (Visionalyst), it is a website that analyzes the data of a certain word the user is searching for and give him results in a shape of some charts, categorized into specific thing about it.

-like if the user is searching for iPhone12 then our website will show him a sample of tweets of what people think about it and then provide him with some charts about the iphone12 itself, is it bad or good and will dive deeper into specific parts like battery, camera, screen and so on so it gives him a good insight of the product or the word in general he is searching about.
+For example if the user is searching for iPhone12 then the website will show a sample of tweets of what people think about it and then provide some charts about the iphone12 itself, is it bad or good and will dive deeper into specific parts like battery, camera, screen and so on.
+Finally, it gives a good insight of the product or the word in general which the user is searching about.

 Limitations